ralsina/hace/README.md

 ## ⚠️⚠️WARNING⚠️⚠️

 This tool is **very** alpha.
-It's not even a 0.1.0 yet.
 It's not meant for serious usage anywhere under any circumstances.
 It's not even used to build itself yet, it uses a Makefile.

 On the other hand, what's there seems to be pretty solid, so give it a spin if you want and let me know how it looks to you.😄